ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 # TEEP/HTTP Client Behavior

-## Receiving a request to install a new Trusted Application
+## Receiving a request to install a new Trusted Application {#request-ta}

-In some environments, an application installer can determine (e.g., from an app manifest) that the application being installed or updated has a dependency on a given Trusted Application (TA) being available in a given type of TEE.
+In some environments, an application installer can determine (e.g., from an application manifest) that the application being installed or updated has a dependency on a given Trusted Application (TA) being available in a given type of TEE.
 In such a case, it will notify a TEEP Broker, where the notification will contain the following: